IPlant Collaborative: Institutions

 The primary institution for the iPlant project is the University of Arizona, located within the BIO5 Institute in Tucson.
 Since its inception in 2008, personnel worked at other institutions including Cold Spring Harbor Laboratory, University of North Carolina, Wilmington, and the University of Texas at Austin in the Texas Advanced Computing Center.

 Purdue University and Arizona State University were part of the original project group.

 Other collaborating institutions that received support from iPlant for their work on a Grand Challenge in phylogenetics starting in March 2009 included Yale University, University of Florida, and the University of Pennsylvania.

 A trait evolution group was led at the University of Tennessee.

 A visualization workshop employing iPlant was run by Virginia Tech in 2011.

-The NSF requires that funding subcontracts stay within the United States, but international collaboration started in 2009 with the Technical University Munich and University of Toronto in 2010.
+The NSF requires that funding subcontracts stay within the United States, but international collaboration started in 2009 with the Technical University of Munich and the University of Toronto in 2010.

 East Main Evaluation & Consulting provides external oversight, advice, and assistance.

 Services

-The iPlant project makes its cyberinfrastructure available several different ways and offers services to make it the accessible to its primary audience.
+The iPlant project makes its cyberinfrastructure available several different ways and offers services to make it accessible to its primary audience.
 The design was meant to grow in response to needs of the research community it serves.